Car Payment Calculator

 How is a car payment calculated?

-Take the vehicle price, add sales tax, subtract your down payment and trade-in to get the amount financed.
-Then apply the loan's interest rate over the term to get a fixed monthly payment.
+Start with the vehicle price, add sales tax, then subtract your down payment and trade-in value to arrive at the amount financed.
+That financed amount is then run through the standard amortization formula with your interest rate and term to produce a fixed monthly payment that covers interest and principal in equal installments.

 Does a trade-in reduce my sales tax?

-It includes sales tax in the amount financed but not title, registration, documentation, or dealer fees, which vary by state and dealer.
-Add those separately for a complete out-the-door price.
+It includes sales tax in the financed amount calculation, but not title, registration, documentation, or dealer fees, which vary by state and dealership.
+For a complete out-the-door cost, add those fees to the financed amount before entering it — or simply include them in the vehicle price field if your dealer rolls them into the deal.

 Related calculators